-Below are 10 wedding photographer questions you should ask so you make sure you get the images you want and you have an unforgettable day!
+Below are 10 wedding photographer questions you should ask to make sure you get the images you want and you have an unforgettable day!

 Selecting a wedding photographer is no easy task.
 It can be a significant investment and your wedding images are the one tangible thing you’ll have from your wedding day.
 Furthermore, you’ll be spending most of your wedding day with your photographer so you want to make sure your personalities blend well.